awslabs/aws-well-architected-labs/content/Reliability/200_Labs/200_Backup_Restore_Failback_Analytics/Failover/BackupInfra.md

     chmod +x ./scripts/create-dr-infra.sh
     ./scripts/create-dr-infra.sh <template bucket> <template prefix> <stack name> <REGION> <backup bucket name> <ingress prefix> <ingress CIDR> <backup ARN> <source table ARN> <target table name>

-Note that we pass in the primary region as the last argument.
+Note that we pass in the primary region as the fourth argument.
 The `ingress CIDR` argument is the static IP for our example producer, which you can find in the output of the CFN stack used in the primary region.
+The `source table ARN` argument can be found in the DynamoDB console, and the `target table name` argument is `processed_tweets`.
+The `backup ARN` argument is optional in case you want to restore from a specific backup rather than using PITR; you can set it to a placeholder value like `arn` otherwise.

 For example: